elpato-dev/OSINT-compass/extension_guide.md

 This will result in the frontend making an API request like the following `<your api url>/<endpoint name>?<endpoint name>=<what is entered in the search field>`

 Notice that the endpoint name and name of the parameter have to be the same and it currently only supports one parameter.
+The frontend expects a response in the JSON format shown [here](#JSON).